DJIBOUTI

 There is little vegetation with trees only along the wadis.
 About twenty thousand species of birds are listed: the greater flamingo and the lesser flamingo, lesser spurred lapwings and plover, and migrating waders such as the wagtail and the little sandpiper.
 Freshwater fish are in the lake and Pelzeln’s gazelles are around the lake.
 We saw two groups of warthogs with five animals.
 One had enormous tusks.
 We were able to take photos fairly close as they grazed on an area of green grass fed from springs.

 We arrived at the lake camp – two large buildings (one with a solar-powered freezer to put your drinks in) and several “sleeping huts”.
-Some are stone walled with a tent-like roof and fans and some are mat covered domes.
+Some are stonewalled with a tent-like roof and fans and some are mat-covered domes.
 Each has two cots with mattresses.

 I slept on a cot outside and would encourage all to do the same to experience it.
 After dinner, Daniel and walked out to the chimneys for sunset.
 Eleven local Afar men put on a very nice dance/singing show.
 They sang about 4 songs and we participated.

 ON Lake Abbe camp.
 The spectacular “dark sky” was less because of a 3/4 moon.
-There was no mosquitoes and a nice breeze, a much cooler place to sleep than in the provided accommodation.
+There were no mosquitoes and a nice breeze, a much cooler place to sleep than in the provided accommodation.
 The wind stopped at about 4 and the mosquitoes arrived but with some Deet, all was fine.

 Day 3 Thur Jan 12

-At 05:30, we were driven back out to the chimneys, visited another hot spring (all man made) and walked for about an hour, eventually returning for breakfast.
+At 05:30, we were driven back out to the chimneys, visited another hot spring (all man-made) and walked for about an hour, eventually returning for breakfast.
 At 09:00 we left returning the way we came until the turn off for Lake Assal.

 We continued onto the town we had coffee on day 2.
-Two truckers from Ethiopia invited me to share lunch of beans, salad and bread.
-Daniel also bought salad with tuna and bread plus spaghetti.
+Two truckers from Ethiopia invited me to share a lunch of beans, salad and bread.
+Daniel also bought a salad with tuna and bread plus spaghetti.
 It was all delicious.

 Aire naturelle protégée de Djalélo (05/01/2015).
 In the Arta region, 40 km from the capital.
 45 km².
 Home to Waller’s gazelle or “giraffe gazelle”, a species of antelope with long slender legs and a slender neck.
 Stands to eat acacia leaves, shoots, buds, fruits and flowers, but no grass.
 Also Beira antelope, the Soemmering gazelle, the Pelzeln gazelle and the Salt’s dik-dik.